Andy-UTAS/POLUS/docs/partIII/muon.md

 # The lifetime of the muon

-This experiment explores $\gamma$ radiation, investigating the interaction between $\gamma$ rays and matter, and applying this understanding to the identification of unknown materials.
+Muons are naturally occurring subatomic particles that originate from the interaction between cosmic rays and atmospheric nuclei.
+In this experiment muons are captured into an absorber, and then the rate of muon radioactive decay is measured using a scintillation detector.
+From the rate of decays, the half-life of the muon can be determined

 !!! info "Practicalities"